 Wild above and below!

 Cocos is wild both above and below.
-Seasonal downpours support spectacular rainforests that cover the island’s interior.
-Numerous waterfalls plummet from its
+Seasonal downpours support incredible, huge rainforests that cover the island’s interior.
+Numerous waterfalls plummet hundreds, even thousands, of feet from its

-towering high cliff edges onto the rocky beaches below.
-The waters surrounding Cocos Island are teaming with huge schools of fish.
+rocky cliff edges onto rocky beaches greeting the Pacific tides.
+The waters surrounding Cocos Island are wild and teaming with huge schools of fish.
 Jacks, tuna and snapper, thousands strong, hover over many of the island’s dive sites.
-On the pinnacles and seamounts that lie in deeper waters, where the thermocline separates the warm from the cold, are the cleaning stations.
-There, large, brightly colored King angelfish and a small silvery-yellow butterflyfish, known as the barberfish, attract the attention of passing scalloped hammerhead sharks.
-One by one, like a busy car wash on a weekend, hundreds of them pass through to be picked clean of tiny parasites.
-Divers are treated to a spectacle that few will ever experience as hundreds of hammerheads pass right in front of them, a mere arms length away.
-Many other species of shark inhabit Cocos Islands waters as well.
-Silky, Galapagos, blacktip, tiger and even whale sharks are attracted to its offshore seamounts and cleaning stations making this place a paradise for the underwater photographer!
+Most of these sites are offshore pinnacles and seamounts that lie in deeper water.
+There, in the deep, cool water below the thermoclines, cleaning stations attract schooling sharks and rays.
+Large, brightly colored King angelfish and a small silvery-yellow butterflyfish, known as the barberfish, attract the attention of pelagic animals.
+One by one, like a busy car wash on a weekend, hundreds of scalloped hammerhead sharks pass through the cleaners.
+By staying perfectly still on the bottom, divers are treated to a spectacle few will ever experience as hundreds of hammerheads pass right in front of them.
+Silky, Galapagos and even whale sharks are also attracted to the seamounts and cleaning stations and it is possible to view them at arms length.
+This is a paradise for the underwater photographer!

 The near-shore islets offer more protected waters.
 These are great places to see sleepy sea turtles and white-tipped reef sharks, as well as large schools of blue-lined snapper and crimson squirrelfish.
 There have even been occasional sightings of tiger sharks near some of the islets in the small protected bays.
 For the photographer, there’s good reason to bring a macro lens as well!
 Frogfish and Cocos batfish (an endemic species) inhabit the bottom at some of the inshore sites rounding out the cast of characters found in Cocos’ diverse waters.